Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A cluster administrator is configuring the NGC CLI tool on DGX nodes for managing containers and models.
 The configuration should support team-based access to organization resources.
 How is the NGC CLI configured for organization access?

-- Modify /etc/ngc/config as root to set system-wide organization defaults
+- Edit /etc/ngc/config as root to define system-wide organization and team defaults for all users on the node

 An administrator needs to partition an NVIDIA H100 80GB GPU to provide isolated GPU instances for multiple users, each requiring approximately 10GB of memory.
 Which MIG profile should be created to maximize the number of instances per GPU?